-When the complex team of elves and executives fails to deliver a gift to a single child in England, Santa’s awkward, mailroom-working son Arthur (McAvoy) makes it his mission to deliver it.
-Along with his grandfather (Nighy), who was the previous Santa (it’s a wakeup call, learning there have been 20 Santa’s that each serve approximately 70 years), a gift-wrapping elf, and 8 reindeer, Arthur sets off in the original sleigh—put out of commission years ago by a large sky vessel and shiny technological equipment.
+When the complex team of elves and executives fails to deliver a gift to one little girl in England, Santa’s awkward, mailroom-working son Arthur (McAvoy) makes it his mission to deliver it.
+Along with his grandfather (Nighy), who was the previous Santa (it’s a wakeup call, learning there have been 20 Santas that each serve approximately 70 years), a gift-wrapping elf, and 8 reindeer, Arthur sets off in the original sleigh—put out of commission years ago by a large sky vessel and shiny technological equipment.
 But will Arthur reach the young girl before dawn breaks?
-Or will his arrogant brother Steve (Laurie) and papa (Jim Broadbent) beat him to the girl?
+Or will his arrogant brother Steve (Laurie) and papa (Jim Broadbent) beat him to England?

 Films like this can only be described as cute.
 It’s a feel-good story, one that you can see with the whole family and enjoy before the holidays.
 In a touch of reality…finally…in animated film, Arthur’s adolescent face is speckled with acne.
 It seems like a miniscule detail to note, I realize .
 In 3D it’s ever the more apparent.
 This simple fact should help raise the self-confidence of pre-teens…and let’s face it, older teens…that have similar skin blemishes.
 I am tired of seeing perfect faces.
 Let’s follow Arthur’s lead and get some reality into our fantasy-driven Christmas movies.